SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Introduction

-Deep neural networks are susceptible to adversarial attacks aimed at causing misclassifications~\cite{szegedy2013boxlbfgs,goodfellow2014fgsm, brown2017adversarialpatch}.
+Deep neural networks are susceptible to a variety of attacks aimed at causing misclassifications~\cite{szegedy2013boxlbfgs,goodfellow2014fgsm, brown2017adversarialpatch}.
 As deep learning models are also often re-used (e.g., via transfer learning~\cite{bengio2012deep}), model vulnerabilities---whether inherent or purposefully inserted by a malicious party~\cite{Liu2018TrojaningAO}---can easily affect a large number of systems.
-This has severe implications for the trustability of deep learning models in security-critical decision making.
-Defending these attacks is challenging due to the wide variety of possible attack mechanisms and vectors, especially for models operating in the visual domain.
-In this work, we explore \emph{physical} attacks on visual classifiers and introduce \tool{}, a robust defense which detects adversarial inputs without requiring any specific model re-training or prior knowledge of the attack.
+This has severe implications for the trustworthiness of deep learning models in security-critical decision-making situations.
+Defending against these attacks is challenging due to the wide variety of possible attack mechanisms and vectors, especially for models operating in the visual domain.
+In this work, we explore \emph{localized} and \emph{universal} attacks on visual classifiers and introduce \tool{}, a robust defense which detects adversarial inputs without requiring any specific model re-training or prior knowledge of the attack vector.

-We focus on physical attacks which are localized, i.e., that constrain the adversarial region to a small contiguous portion of an image such as the ``adversarial patch'' attacks in~\cite{brown2017adversarialpatch, Liu2018TrojaningAO}.
-This localization constraint has been helpful in designing robust and physically realizable attacks, that take the form of an adversarial object or sticker placed inside a visual scene~\cite{brown2017adversarialpatch, Liu2018TrojaningAO,evtimov2017robust,eykholt2018physical}.
-In turn, these classes of attacks typically use \emph{unbounded} perturbations (i.e., without any specific $\ell_\infty$ or $\ell_2$ constraint as in most digital attacks~\cite{szegedy2013boxlbfgs, goodfellow2014fgsm}), to ensure that the attacks are robust to changes in viewpoint, lighting and other physical artifacts.
-Several such physical attacks aimed at causing misclassifications when applied to arbitrary images with different class labels~\cite{brown2017adversarialpatch, Liu2018TrojaningAO} have been demonstrated.
-A drawback of localized physical attacks is that they are generally visible and detectable by the human eye, but there are many situations where attacks can be deployed in autonomous settings or carefully disguised~\cite{brown2017adversarialpatch}.
+We focus on attacks that are \emph{localized}, i.e., the adversarial region is constrained to a small contiguous portion of an image, and \emph{universal}, i.e., attacks are image-agnostic.
+Inputs with these properties have proven useful for instantiating robust and physically realizable attacks that take the form of an adversarial object or sticker placed inside a visual scene~\cite{brown2017adversarialpatch, Liu2018TrojaningAO,evtimov2017robust,eykholt2018physical}.
+These classes of attacks typically use \emph{unbounded} perturbations (i.e., without any specific $\ell_\infty$ or $\ell_2$ constraint as in most digital attacks~\cite{szegedy2013boxlbfgs, goodfellow2014fgsm}), to ensure that the attacks are robust to changes in viewpoint, lighting and other physical artifacts.
+Several such physical attacks have been demonstrated, with the goal of causing misclassifications when applied to arbitrary images with different class labels~\cite{brown2017adversarialpatch, Liu2018TrojaningAO}.
+A drawback of localized attacks is that they are generally visible and detectable by the human eye, but there are many situations where attacks can be deployed in autonomous settings or carefully disguised~\cite{brown2017adversarialpatch}.